Jun0413/Jun0413.GitHub.io/_posts/2020-03-28-diff-sem-impl.markdown

 This is logically correct.
 But it is **wrong**.
 The tricky part here is to account for context switching.

 Assume that this is a binary semaphore and the CPU can only execute one process at a time.
 Initially, process A enters into the critical section, so newly arrived process B has to wait and it is blocked at breakpoint 2.
-Now process C finishes and calls signal(s).
+Now process A finishes and calls signal(s).
 Semaphore gets incremented and process B is unblocked.
 But before process B continues from breakpoint 2, a new process C arrives, which sees semaphore equal to 1 at breakpoint 1, thus will also enter into the critical section.
 As such, mutual exclusion of B and C fail.

 We may wonder, if context switching can happen during wait(s) and signal(s) operations, which are supposed to be atomic, wouldn't the 1st implementation also fails?